mikrono/tModLoaderWiki_kr_ko/Advanced-Vanilla-Code-Adaption.md

 ### Toggle
 One of the results is in Wiring.HitWireSingle, this sounds like what we want.
 The corresponding tModLoader hook is `ModTile.HitWire`.
 We can copy in the code and have Visual Studio suggest the correct using statements.
 Feel free to clean up the code by renaming variables.

+### Lighting
+Another result seems to be modifying 3 variables based on tile style.
+This is probably related to the lighting because lighting uses red, green, and blue.
+Once again, we search nearby for a TileLoader method and learn that `ModDust.ModifyLight` is where this code belongs.
+Remember to clean up the code, removing all the code related to other tile styles.

+### Sparks
+One of the find results is near a call to `Dust.NewDust`.
+This must be the sparks code.
+Searching for `TileLoader` after this line shows us that `ModTile.DrawEffects` is the hook we want to use.
+Copy this code in as well.
+Clean up the code and adapt it to fit our tile.

+### Orientation
+One of the results is near code relating to SpriteEffects.
+If you have looked at ExampleAnimatedTile, you would recognize this code.
+Migrate this code into `ModTile.SetSpriteEffects`.

+### Flame
+Finally, the last relevant result relates to drawing the Flame texture.
+Looking at the code around this result, it becomes clear that `Main.tileFlame` uses hard-coded TileIDs to draw different flame textures.
+We'll need to re-implement this ourselves and delete `Main.tileFlame[Type] = true;` from our code to get this working.
+The closest TileLoader result tells us that `ModTile.PostDraw` is the hook we will need to use.